toonketels/router/README.md

 The actual response send to the client is handled by default ErrorRequestHandler.
 Which will just do `http.Error(res, err, code)`.

-Customise the response by updating your router's `ErrorHandler`.
+Customize the response by updating your router's `ErrorHandler`.
 The function passed should comply with the `ErrorHandler` interface.

 ~~~ go
 appRouter.ErrorHandler = func(res http.ResponseWriter, req *http.Request, err string, code int) {